Learn something new every day

 Name me one liberal commentator who has called for the killing of those s/he disagrees with.
 Very few - if any - and most of low profile, fame-wise.
 Calling for the execution of those whom conservatives disagree with is a common practice.
 Sorry folks, case closed.
 Conservatives project because they act like clowns and so they claim others act as they do.

 Very good article.
 Thanks for the write-up on projection.
-This article will help people understand human behaviour.
+This article will help people understand human behavior.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!